How to Build a Smart Home System: Guide for Developing a Home Automation App

 2. Encourage users to use a separate network and change passwords.
 This is the responsibility of your users, but you should definitely encourage using a separate Wi-Fi network or another type of network for your IoT system.
 You should also remind your users to change default passwords to unique ones during the registration process.

 3. Regularly update and patch your app.
-Perform regular security checks on your home automaton software and release updates.
+Perform regular security checks on your home automation software and release updates.
 Apart from updating your software, you should update all third-party libraries and services you use in your smart home software to avoid security breaches and inconsistencies.

 4. Integrate security into your architecture.
 You should think about security at the very start of the development process.
 Your app’s architecture should be fragmented with security gateways between its elements so that a security breach of one device doesn’t let hackers get into the rest of your system.